puchkova/customers/README.md

 or use the URL http://localhost:1323/customers?firstname=Hugo&lastname=Bouvier&birthdate=2000-05-25&gender=Male&email=hbouvier@gmail.com
 - You can see *"The customer is added"* message in response body
 - You can check that customer with name Hugo was added to database using GET request http://localhost:1323/customers?firstname=hugo
-- Send the **PUT** request using id as first query parameter, put fields to update as query parameters.
+- Send the **PUT** request using id as first query parameter, insert values to update as query parameters.
 Get the id from GET response

 ## Application Structure
 - `config` and `storage` packages contains files with name `db.go`